espressif/esp-faq/docs/en/software-framework/peripherals/ledc.rst

 Does ESP32 PWM support complementary outputs with dead bands on two channels?
 ------------------------------------------------------------------------------------------------------------

-  This feature is not supported by LED PWM but by the MCPWM peripheral.
+  - This feature is not supported by LEDC but by the MCPWM peripheral.
+  - By measurement, ESP32-S3 can generate complementary output waveforms with the frequency of 10 k, the duty cycle accuracy of 1 us and the dead band accuracy of 100 ns by MCPWM.